Variables

 .

-RAW Editor
+Raw Editor

-Chances are you might already have a .env
+If you already have a .env

 Multiline Variables